CSCfi/csc-user-guide/docs/apps/tophat.md

 ### Version on CSC's Servers

--   Puhti: 2.1.1
+-   Puhti-rhel7: 2.1.1
 -   [Chipster](https://chipster.csc.fi) graphical user interface
 -   FGCI: 1.3.2, 2.0.0

 ## Usage

-In Puhti tophat is initialized with command:
+In Puhti-rhel7 tophat is initialized with command:
 ```text
 module load biokit
 ```
 The biokit module sets up a set of commonly used bioinformatics tools, including Bowtie2, TopHat2 and Cufflinks.

 Tophat jobs should be run as batch jobs.
-Below is a sample batch job file, for running a TopHat job in Puhti:
+Below is a sample batch job file, for running a TopHat job in Puhti-rhel7:

 ```text
 !/bin/bash